The Panama Crisis of 1885

 Wooden frigate USS Tennessee of 1865, typical of the “Old Navy”, obsolete when at Panama in 1885

 Panama in 1885 was still a province of Colombia, and would remain so until 1903 when – with US support – it achieved independence as a republic in its own right.
-Preliminary efforts of an ultimately unsuccessful French attempt to construct a sea-level canal across the 40 miles across the isthmus of Panama that separating the Caribbean Sea from the Pacific Ocean were already under way in 1885.
+Preliminary efforts of an ultimately unsuccessful French attempt to construct a sea-level canal across the 40 miles across the isthmus of Panama that separated the Caribbean Sea from the Pacific Ocean were already under way in 1885.
 Even in the absence of a canal, an existing railway, linking Colón on the Caribbean side and Panama City on the Pacific side, provided an important transit route for mail and passengers travelling from Europe to the west coast of South America, thereby avoiding a sea passage around Cape Horn.
 Substantial foreign investment, from both the United States and Europe, was involved in the facilities at both Colón and Panama City and in the railway linking them.

 Civil strife was all but a constant in the Latin American republics of the nineteenth century.
 Colombia was no exception and the physical remoteness of the Panama province prompted ambitions for its independence.
 An opportunity came in March 1885 when the Colombian government removed troops from Panama so as to send them to deal with an insurgency elsewhere in the country.
 This provided an opportunity for Panamanian separatists to occupy Colón, where a shipment of weapons purchased in the United States was to be landed in April.
 A wooden American warship, the USS Galena, was however on hand to prevent this, as this would trigger a diplomatic crisis – and perhaps worse – with Colombia.
 Simultaneously, Colombian forces moved back towards Colón to establish control there.
 A confused situation ensued – angered by the American refusal to allow landing of weapons, the rebels seized several American hostages, including a naval lieutenant, and threatened to stand them in front of a firing squad.
 The Colombian army now arrived to retake the town, and fierce fighting followed amid raging fires that each side claimed the other had started.
 By now a second American ship, the USS Tennessee, a wooden frigate built in 1865, had arrived.